A1029384756/mixologist/README.md

 Mixologist exits to the tray and is "always running" unless otherwise explicitly exited.

+Mixologist can be controlled via global shortcuts that should open on first launch, asking you to configure them.

-If you wish to have hardware volume control, set keybinds in your desktop environment to the corresponding command that you wish to invoke.
+If you don't have access to global shortcuts, set keybinds in your desktop environment to the corresponding command that you wish to invoke.
 For example: